Does Sake Go Bad?

 In most cases, when you buy a bottle of sake it will come in a box.
 Most people upon purchasing it will discard the box because, in most cases, the actual bottle looks far prettier than the packaging.

 Try not to do this unless you are planning on drinking the whole bottle soon because the actual box provides an additional layer of protection from the damaging effects of light.

 Can I store sake in the fridge?

-Most types can be stored in the fridge for short periods of time.
-For longer term storage, it would be better to keep it in a cool and dry place.
+Most types can be kept in the fridge for short periods.
+For longer-term storage, it would be better to keep it in a cool and dry place.
 The only type of sake you absolutely have to store in the fridge, whether long or short term, is namazake (unpasteurized sake).

 Sake can and does go bad, very easily, in fact.
 Minimize this by storing it correctly and by consuming it within 1 to 2 years from its manufacturing date.
 If your bottle has indeed gone bad, try heating it and see if that makes a difference to the taste.
 If still not pleasurable, then rather use it for cooking instead of throwing it out.